Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cleaving Models

-We assume that the population has only one trait, that is $n=n_1$.
-We say that a cellulose chain is in the $(l,i)$-state, or is an $(l,i)$-chain, if it has length $l$ (so consists of $l \geq 1$ cellobiose units) and $i \in \{0,1,\dots,l\}$ landing sites (previously made by enzyme $e_1$).
-We let $N_{l,i}(t)$ denote the number of $(l,i)$-chains.
-We let $e_1$ denote the mass of the enzyme producing landing sites.
-The mass of the enzyme $e_2$ in the detached or free state (state 1) is denoted $e_{21}$, while the mass of the attached enzyme (state 2) which is attached to some landing site on a chain in the $(l,i)$-state is denoted by $e_{22}^{l,i}$.
-We also let $p$ denote the mass of cellobiose available to everyone as energy source.
+We say that a cellulose chain is in the $(l,i)$-state, or is an $(l,i)$-chain, if it has length $l$ (so consists of $l \geq 1$ cellobiose units) and $i \in \{0,1,\dots,l\}$ landing sites (previously made by enzyme $e_1$), and let $N^{l,i}(t)$ denote the number of $(l,i)$-chains.
+Recall that $p$ denotes the number of cellobiose units available for general consumption, $e_1$ denotes the number of endoglucanase enzymes, which produce landing sites, and $e_{2D}$ denotes the number of detached exoglucanase enzymes.
+We refine the attached exoglucanase to refer to those enzymes attached to chains in the $(l,i)$-state by $e_{2A}^{l,i}$, where the \cmt{superscripted} indices $(l,i)$ are in the set